-The notes of the lectures and exercises, and all the supporting material (drawings, plant schemes, Excel spreadsheets, media) are available to students and shared on Elly platform.
+The notes of the lectures and all the supporting material are made available to students and shared in PDF format on Elly platform.
 In addition to the shared material, the student can personally study some of the topics discussed during the course in the following books: INGEGNERIA DELLA SICUREZZA ANTINCENDIO, Antonio La Malfa Case

 Editrice "Lagislazione Tecnica Editrice" di Roma